Rahul7f/Hey/README.md

 # Hey (Chatting application)
-This is a simple chatting application  build in android
+This is a simple android chatting application

 database used:- firebase (realtime)